badasswp/addon-for-post-meta-translation-using-deepl/readme.txt

 ✔️ Integrates nicely with the <strong>DeepL for WordPress</strong> & <strong>DeepL for WordPress pro</strong> plugins.
 ✔️ Support for major WordPress plugins such as <strong>WooCommerce</strong>, <strong>Yoast SEO</strong> and so on.
 ✔️ <strong>Custom Filters</strong> to help user <strong>modify post meta</strong>.
-✔️ Available in <strong>mutiple langauges</strong> such as Arabic, Chinese, Hebrew, Hindi, Russian, German, Italian, Croatian, Spanish & French languages.
+✔️ Available in <strong>multiple languages</strong> such as Arabic, Chinese, Hebrew, Hindi, Russian, German, Italian, Croatian, Spanish & French languages.
 ✔️ <strong>Backward compatible</strong>, works with most WP versions.

 = ✨ Getting Started =